Parable of the Unjust Judge

-One interpretation of this parable is never giving up.
+One interpretation of this parable is that it teaches the principle of never giving up.
 It is found immediately prior to the parable of the Pharisee and the Publican (also on prayer) and is similar to the Parable of the Friend at Night.
-Other scholars note that the content of the parable makes no reference to prayer and that the introduction of prayer as a theme is generally inspired by the Lukan construction in verses 6–8 and by the fact that Luke placed the parable of the Pharisee and Publican immediately after this one.
+Other scholars note that the content of the parable makes no reference to prayer beyond the first verse, and that the introduction of prayer as a theme is generally inspired by the Lukan construction in verses 6–8 and by the fact that Luke placed the parable of the Pharisee and Publican immediately after this one.
 Whatever approach is taken, it is noteworthy that the judge in the parable does not act on the basis of justice.

+Joel B. Green sees in this parable an injunction not to lose heart, in the light of the eschatological tone of Luke 17:20–37, and also an echo of Sirach 35: "For he is a God of justice, who knows no favorites. [...]
+The prayer of the lowly pierces the clouds; it does not rest till it reaches its goal, nor will it withdraw till the Highest responds, judges justly and affirms the right."

+Title of the pericope

+The 1599 Geneva Bible refers to this narrative as "the parable of the unrighteous Judge and the widow".
+Several translations (English Standard Version, Evangelical Heritage Version, New American Bible Revised Edition call it "The Parable of the Persistent Widow".
+The New Catholic Bible calls it "The Parable of the Importunate Widow".
+It is referred to as the "Parable of the Widow and the Unjust Judge" by the Revised Standard Version.

 Narrative

 Luke reports the parable as follows:

 Interpretation

+Irenaeus taught that the parable was about the End Times.
+He says that the Unjust Judge symbolizes the Antichrist, and the persistent widow symbolizes the earthly Jerusalem.

-The author's (Luke's) framing material of the parable demonstrates the need to always pray like that persistent widow, for if even an unjust judge will eventually listen, God is much quicker to do so.
+The framing material of the parable in the Gospel of Luke demonstrates the need to always pray like the persistent widow, for if even an unjust judge will eventually listen, God is much quicker to do so.
 The parable of the Friend at Night has a similar meaning.